sydrick-wu/sydrick-wu.github.io/_pages/about.md

   - /about.html
 ---

 Hey there!
-I'm a passionate third year undergraduate student majoring in economics.
-My research interest includes mathematics, microeconomics, macroeconomics, machine learning, and corporate finance.
+I am a passionate third-year undergraduate student majoring in economics with a deep-seated interest in various fields including mathematics, microeconomics, macroeconomics, machine learning, and corporate finance.

-My latest internship was Founders Relation taking in charge of deal sourcing and due diligence in Miracle Plus (former YC China), based in Beijing/Shanghai, China.
-My passion spans a wide range of interests, including cutting-edge technologies, various sports, vintage aesthetics, techno rave, jazz music, movies, and captivating visuals.
-In my venture capital experiences, I've developed a keen focus on entrepreneurship, artificial intelligence (LLM, NLP, AGI, AIGC, Agents), Web 3.0, Metaverse, and Blockchain technology.
-I harbor a strong desire to eventually launch my own company in these exciting and innovative fields as well.
+During my most recent internship at Miracle Plus (former YC China), based in Beijing, China, where I held the role of Founders Relation, I spearheaded deal sourcing and conducted due diligence.
+My venture capital endeavors ignited my enthusiasm for entrepreneurship and cutting-edge technologies.
+I've honed my focus on artificial intelligence (LLM, NLP, AGI, AIGC, Agents), Web 3.0, Metaverse, and Blockchain technology, nurturing a strong desire to launch my own company in these innovative domains.

-With my strong passion for travel, I have explored 16 countries as an adventurer seeking new experiences abroad and I am currently learning Dutch and French.
-Any talk or advice is welcomed.
+I consider myself as a versatile individual with a diverse skill set and a passion for cutting-edge technology projects.
+I am proficient in AI tools such as ChatGPT, Claude, DALL·E, Pica... alongside Python programming.
+I've cultivated a personal Xiaohongshu account to over 1000 followers.
+Additionally, I possess strong skills in data analysis and visualization, leveraging tools like Excel and PowerPoint to derive actionable insights, as well as video editing with Final Cut Pro X (FCPX), Adobe Premiere (PR), and ArcTime Pro.

+My interests are diverse, spanning from vintage aesthetics to techno rave, jazz music, movies, and captivating visuals.
+Artistically, I am a signed photographer versed in PS/AI/LR for design layout and photo post-production, and I am a licensed sketch artist with a B-Level certificate.

+As a certified Peer Listener, I am a compassionate communicator, skilled in Mandarin (First Language), English (IELTS-7.0), beginner of French, and I am currently learning Dutch.

+Beyond academics and professional pursuits, I'm a passionate member of UNNC Rugby Varsity as a Wing player, with a keen interest in techno rave culture and frontier tech like XR VR technology, AI.
+Enthusiastic about sports, fitness, cycling, basketball, movies, and extensive travel experiences spanning 16 countries worldwide as an adventurer seeking new experiences abroad.

+I am open to discussions and welcome any advice or opportunities. **Feel free to reach me out!**

 You can find my CV here: [Sydrick’s Curriculum Vitae](https://sydrrrrick.github.io/sydrick-wu.github.io/assets/吴哲与 Sydrick 2.4.2024.pdf).

 education
 ------
 • Economics and Business Economics, University van Amsterdam, 2023-
-GPA: 8.20 / 10.00, Rank: 3%
+GPA: **8.20 / 10.00**, Rank: **3%**

 • B.A.
 (Hons) in Economics, University of Nottingham, 2020-2023
 GPA: 3.77 / 4.00, Rank: 10%